MEMILYY/HI/README.md

 <img src="https://i.postimg.cc/qgnSd11j/y81.gif" width="17">  this GITHUB is a work in progress... check out my other stuff for now AND DONT FORGET TO SIGN MY ATA I WILL RESPONDDD

-also if you cant tell I don't know how to use GitHub... please help
+also if you cant tell I don't know how to use GitHub...
+I'll edit this anytime I think of stuff to add tho
 </p>
 <p align="center">
 <img src="https://media.discordapp.net/attachments/1371799355140608074/1536096055374905374/3dgifmaker15035.gif?ex=6a7ad12e&is=6a797fae&hm=7f1fa7de9944410e159314d374e3a7191b5916f09188e7e485ee48e874dd0b7a&=" width="50">